 Have you ever wondered what goes on “behind the curtain” in a security operations center (SOC)?
-It’s the SOC’s job to keep the enterprise safe from cyber-threats, but how does that happen today and how can SOCs become more intelligent to stay ahead of the bad guys and prevent breaches?
+It’s the SOC’s job to keep the enterprise safe from cyber threats, but how does that happen today and how can SOCs become more intelligent to stay ahead of the bad guys and prevent breaches?

-Given the blinding speed at which alerts pile up in security information and event management (SIEM) logs, the SOC team’s job can be overwhelming, with many more alerts than one person can possibly review and no end in sight.
+Given the blinding speed at which alerts pile up in security information and event management (SIEM) logs, the SOC team’s job can be overwhelming, with many more alerts than nearly any team can possibly review and no end in sight.

 - Twenty-seven percent of SOCs receive more than 1 million alerts each day.

-- The average security analyst investigates 20–25 incidents in any given day.
+- The average security analyst investigates 20–25 incidents on any given day.

 - It takes 13–18 minutes to compare indicators of compromise (IoC) to logs, threat intelligence feeds, and external intelligence.